|TOP 100 Things to do in Sydney, Australia|

 118 North Sydney Oval

-North Sydney Oval has some pleasant but restricted views across Sydney Harbour from south eastern corner of the park, close to the footbridge.
+North Sydney Oval has some pleasant but restricted views to the city from south eastern corner of the park, close to the footbridge.

 Top 100 plus things to do in Sydney

-We have reached the end of our tour around Sydney Harbour.
-If you would like to go around again just click the link below.
-Alternatively, if you'd like to see more of Sydney's top attractions away from Sydney Harbour please try the Top 100 plus things to do in Sydney.
+We have reached the end of our tour around the Harbour.
+If you'd like to see more of Sydney's top attractions please follow this link to the Top 100 plus things to do